Basilica di Santa Maria Della Salute during sunrise

 When walking, you can find so many hidden gems!

-Of course, for getting to the other islands in the lagoon you’ll need a vaporetto, but otherwise… it’s so easy to find hidden gems when you just walk.
+Of course, to get to the other islands in the lagoon you’ll need a vaporetto, but otherwise… it’s so easy to find hidden gems when you just walk.

 The GPS is not exactly precise in Venice